SchulzLab/TEPIC/MachineLearningPipelines/INVOKE/README.md

 * testsize = Size of the test set
 * performance = TRUE if model performance should be assessed using an outer cross validation, FALSE otherwise.
 * randomise = TRUE if a model on randomised data should be learned, FALSE otherwise.
+* fTest = TRUE if a F-test should be computed, FALSE otherwise.
 For reasons of simplicity and ease of use this mode does not offer all options that are supported by TEPIC and INVOKE.

 ### Running INVOKE manually